Working Group History of Science (AG Wissenschaftsgeschichte)

 Since August 2022, the Working Group on the History of Science in Vienna is part of the research project “How is Artificial Intelligence Changing Science?” funded by the Volkswagen Foundation [cf. the project’s website].
 In order to provide research on how different disciplines use AI as a tool, three working groups are involved:

-There are frequent online workshops dedicated to exploring the potentials, limitations, risks and ambivalences of AI-based methods in the series "ai\research\explorations", which have topics such as AI & the digital transformation“, "Sequence Models and the Scientific Field".
+There are frequent online workshops dedicated to exploring the potentials, limitations, risks and ambivalences of AI-based methods in the series "ai\research\explorations", which have topics such as AI & the digital transformation“, "Sequence Models and the Scientific Field", Clustering: Automated Order in the Social Sciences, ai\research\explorations workshop IV in cooperation with the International Research Center for Cultural Studies (IFK) Vienna, 28.-29.
+November 2024.

 Kommission für Geschichte und Philosophie der Wissenschaften